RamenVentures/Operating-Manual/README.md

 ### Our Investment Analysis

-After our meeting, we reflect on 10 questions that help us decide if a company fits our thesis.

-If, after our analysis, we’d like to invest, we’ll move to due diligence.
+**Our Goal**
+Decide if we should pursue an investment.

+If yes, move to [Investment Due Diligence](#investment-due-diligence).

-If we decide not to invest, we'll tell you why and share our analysis notes with you.
+If no, we send you our notes.

 **We Ask**